Quebec immigration programs

 • If the foreign national is already working for the employer, they must submit a copy of their work permit along with three recent paystubs.

 If a foreign national is already working for a Quebec employer on a temporary work permit, the employer does not need to show proof that they attempted to recruit a Canadian or permanent resident for the position.
 In all other cases, the employer must show proof of recruitment efforts.
 This means that employers must make significant efforts to hire a Canadian to fill the position prior to offering it to a foreign national.
-If all requirements for the validated job offer are met, the employer may submit an application for validation to MIDI.
+If all requirements for the validated job offer are met, the employer may submit an application for validation to MIFI.

 Quebec Immigration FAQ